Filter Options

 Can I take photos from the air on a fly-in trip?

 “Yes, you can, and the results are often magnificent.
 When boarding the aircraft for your trip, make sure that you have your camera or phone in your hand.
 There’s nothing worse than discovering that it’s in the suitcase at the back of the plane at a time when you can’t take off your seatbelt and get up from your seat.
-Most flights on small planes in Namibia do not have allocated seats: you usually take the best available seat when you board.
-Before getting on the plane, ask the pilot which side of the aircraft will have the best views as you fly and try to get a window seat as you board.
+Most flights on small planes in Namibia do not have allocated seats.
+You usually take the best available seat when you board.
+Before getting on the plane, ask the pilot which side of the aircraft will have the best views as you fly and try to get a window seat.
 It may not make any difference (the views may be just as good on both sides), but it might.
 Try to avoid sitting right above the wing, as this can obstruct your view.
 Remember also that plane windows cannot be opened, so avoid any particularly dirty windows if possible!”

 5